 Conclusion: cats and snorting

 There are many reasons why your feline friend might snort, and some are nothing to be concerned about.
-However, if the snorting is new and persistent, or your cat has other symptoms of being unwell, it is important to see the advice of your veterinarian in case there is an underlying medical reason for the snorting.
+However, if the snorting is new and persistent, or your cat has other symptoms of being unwell, it is important to seek the advice of your veterinarian in case there is an underlying medical reason for snorting that needs to be treated.